KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 ### Swap And Burst Input Bug

 **By:** Hybri\#1099
-**Added:** <Version date="2023-02-10" />
+**Added:** <Version date="2023-02-14" />
 **Last tested:** <VersionHl date="2023-01-23" />
 [Discussion](https://tickets.deeznuts.moe/transcripts/swap-and-burst-input-bug)

 **Finding:**
 The "Switch to Party Member and Use Elemental Burst" input fails when players perform inputs a certain way during a cinematic Elemental Burst.
-Holding Left Alt mid-animation in preparation to press the other character's button after the burst is over will cause the character to swap without bursting.
+Holding Left Alt mid-animation in preparation to press the other character's button after the Burst is over will cause the character to swap without bursting.
 To successfully perform the swap-and-burst input, players must perform all parts of their input AFTER the cinematic is over.

 **Evidence:**
 All tests on PC and with button presses recorded.
-First video contains failed bursts where the player holds Left Alt early and furiously mashes the character swap button.
-Second video contains successful bursts where the player swaps from a character with non-cinematic burst, or times their inputs precisely and AFTER the animation.
+First video contains failed Bursts where the player holds Left Alt early and furiously mashes the character swap button.
+Second video contains successful Bursts where the player swaps from a character with non-cinematic Burst, or times their inputs precisely and AFTER the animation.
 [YouTube](https://youtu.be/P_Mzy1v-H4Q)
 [YouTube](https://youtu.be/ll8_O8S9lxU)

 **Significance:**
 Useful for successfully executing certain rotations.
-Necessary to avoid failing the (Q -> swap -> other character burst -> swap back to catch mirrors) rotation tech for Alhaitham.
+Necessary to avoid failing the (Q -> swap -> other character Burst -> swap back to catch mirrors) rotation tech for Alhaitham.

 ## Enemies